Top 25 best places for a second home

 - Median home price: $734,000

 20. Bend, OregonCraft beer enthusiasts may want to take a special interest in Bend when looking for their home away from home.
 The area has the highest concentration of microbreweries in the state and one of the largest beer trails in the West.
-However, there’s more to do than just drink suds — the area also has over 50 miles of urban trails and plenty of summer festivals to keep you entertained.
+However, there’s more to do in this vacation destination than just drink suds — the area also has over 50 miles of urban trails and plenty of summer festivals to keep you entertained.

 - Median home price: $777,000